basantmudalgi/backbone.iobind/README.md

 As with the default sync method, for a given model, ioSync will default to the `url` of the collection that model is a part of, else it will use the models `urlRoot`.

-If your url has a depth of more than one, only the first will be used.
-Example: `/posts/comments` will still only have a namespace of `posts`.*

 ### RPC / Callbacks